 Check if the brake pedal vibrates when depressed.
 A worn Brake Pad will have its binding resin smeared on the Disc Rotor due to heat applied to it.
-This resin forms an uneven layer over the disc rotor’s surface, causing the vibration felt though the brake pedals.
+This resin forms an uneven layer over the disc rotor’s surface, causing the vibration felt through the brake pedals.

 Do not leave things to chances.
 Get your Brake Pads checked today!